groue/GRMustache/README.md

 But let's give some definitions first:

-- GRMustache considers *enumerable* all objects conforming to the `NSFastEnumeration` protocol, but `NSDictionary` and those conforming to the `GRMustacheContext` protocol.
+- GRMustache considers *enumerable* all objects conforming to the `NSFastEnumeration` protocol, but `NSDictionary`.

 - GRMustache considers *false* `[NSNull null]`, `nil` and the empty string `@""`.